mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 The government was presumably helping Tony Abbott reset his passport number, and making sure his current one wasn't being used for any of that yucky identity fraud.

 But, much like Shannon Noll's 2004 _What About Me?_, what _about_ me?
-I really wanted to write blog post about it, you know?
+I really wanted to write a blog post about it, you know?
 So I could warn people about the non-obvious risk of sharing their boarding passes, and also make dumb and inaccessible references to the early 2000s.

-The government people I talked to couln't give me permission to write this post, so rather than willingly going deeper into the procedurally generated labrynth of government department email addresses, I realised I'd be better off asking Tony Abbott or his staff directly.
+The government people I talked to couldn't give me permission to write this post, so rather than willingly going deeper into the procedurally generated labrynth of government department email addresses, I realised I'd be better off asking Tony Abbott or his staff directly.

 ### Calling everybody in Australia one by one